herbix/sts-intentgraph/README.md

                }
             ]
          },
-         "2": { // Ascension level 2
+         {  // Example of Ascension level 2
+            // You may use "ascension", "act", "index" (of monsters),
-            // If this is true, this overwrites all things defined in ascension 0,
+            // "m.{field}" where field is defined in the monster class and
-            // otherwise, this will be merged with ascension 0 "overwrite": true,
+            // type is boolean or int.
+            // Only comparison (>, <, ==, etc.) and logical operators (!, ||, &&)
+            // are allowed.
+            "condition": "ascension >= 2",
+            // Copies everything from the graph with id "a0" "extend": "a0",
+            // This is only for display, use "condition" to control whether to
+            // show it.
+            "ascensionLevel": 2,
+            // Overwrite damages
+            "damages": [
+               {
+                  "min": 7
+               }
+            ],
+            // Overwrite icons
+            "icons": [
+               // You may set an item to null if you don't want to overwrite it. null,
+               {
+                  "x": 0,
+                  "y": 0,
+                  "type": "DEBUFF"
+               }
+            ],
             // You can overwrite graph size here, too.
             "width": 2,
             "height": 1
          },
-         "17": { // Ascension level 17
+         {  // Ascension level 17
+            "condition": "ascension >= 17",
+            "ascensionLevel": 17,
          }
-      }
+      ]
    }
 }
 ```